 After meeting with the CEO, you should get to know your colleagues, seniors, and juniors.
 Discuss how the different department strategies contribute to the CEO’s overall plan.
 You are looking to maintain alignment across the board.
 Remember, you’re setting the tone for the future, so make sure first impressions are top-notch.

-When meeting with the marketing team go through every campaign that has taken place over the last quarter, projects that are currently underway, and those that are scheduled to launch.
+When meeting with the marketing team, go through every digital campaign that has taken place over the last quarter, projects that are currently underway, and those that are scheduled to launch.
 Does anything seem out of place?
 If so, scratch it out so everyone can stick to a cohesive overall strategy.

 How will you set marketing goals?
 How will you manage the marketing strategy?
-Where does content marketing fit in with everything?
+Where does B2B content marketing fit in with everything?

 You also need to determine the marketing department’s KPIs and regularly track them.
 Additionally, the chief marketing officer is responsible for keeping the marketing budget in check.
 This is an excellent opportunity to make a case for your marketing needs.
-Remind people that an investment in marketing is an investment is the company’s future.
+Remind people that an investment in marketing is an investment in the company’s future.

-An implicit responsibility of the CMO is to stay informed about the latest marketing trends and best practices.
+An implicit responsibility of the CMO is to stay informed about the latest B2B marketing trends and best practices.
 Conferences and other educational venues will help you grow your knowledge and your network.
 Read up on where your industry is headed and how your business can stay ahead of the curve.
 Seek to gain a competitive edge whenever possible.

 The key metrics